 Difficulty level: Difficult

-This short out-and-back climb heads straight to the summit, giving snowshoers the satisfaction of bagging a peak in the Selkirk Mountain Range.
+This short out-and-back climb heads straight to the Mount Spokane summit, giving snowshoers the satisfaction of bagging a peak in the Selkirk Mountain Range.
 Those visiting on a weekend can reward themselves with a cup of hot cocoa from the concession stand at the top.
 If peak bagging is not your thing, there are many other trail options, including Mount Kit Carson Loop Road.
-Park in the lot at the intersection of Summit Road and Mount Spokane Park Drive.

 Know Before You Go